salilab/tutorial_tools/README.md

 Tutorials can also be generated using a slightly-modified Jupyter Notebook as the input.
 (This is still in development.)

-Given a template notebook, `.template/foo.ipynb`, running the script `notebook/process_notebook.py foo` will generate:
+Given a template notebook, `.template.foo.ipynb`, running the script `notebook/process_notebook.py foo` will generate:
  - `foo.ipynb`, a standard Jupyter notebook, suitable for general use
  - `foo.py`, a simple Python script that can be run in a regular Python session